University of Windsor: Student residences

-The University of Windsor's Alumni Hall is home to beyond and first-year students and offers two-bedroom suites.
+The University of Windsor's Alumni Hall is home to beyond first-year students and offers two-bedroom suites.

 The university houses students in four residence halls on campus.

-Alumni Hall is home to first-year and beyond first-year students.
+Alumni Hall is home to beyond first-year students.
 Alumni Hall has all-gender floors and it is a suite-style residence where suites have two bedrooms that share a kitchenette and a three-piece bathroom.
-Beyond first-year students are typically not assigned to the same suite as first-year students.

 Cartier Hall is home to first-year students.
 Cartier Hall has all-gender floors, two students share one room and four students share one bathroom.

-Laurier Hall is home to beyond first-year and beyond first-year students with single rooms on all gender floors.
+Laurier Hall is home to beyond first-year students with single rooms on all gender floors.
 Common/shared all-gender bathrooms.

-Rodzik Hall is home to first-year and beyond first-year students.
+Rodzik Hall is home to first-year students and limited rooms for beyond first-year students.
 Rodzik Hall has all-gender floors, single rooms and two students share one washroom.